 Wine Grape Cheat Sheets: Sangiovese

 Sangiovese ChiantiThe Soundbyte: It is widely accepted that Sangiovese was well-known to the winemakers of Ancient Rome, and it is suspected that the grape was known in Tuscany as far back as the time of the Etruscans.
-The grape is still widely grown throughout Central Italy, from Romagna to Lazio, and throughout Italy down to Campania and Sicily.
+These days, Sangiovese is widely grown throughout Central Italy—from Romagna to Lazio—and throughout Italy down to Campania and Sicily.

-• The flavor profile is complex, with earthy aromas often overtaking the aromas of fruit, spice, flowers, and oak.
+• The flavor profile is complex, with earthy aromas often overtaking the scent of fruit, spice, flowers, and oak.

 • Sangiovese has a moderate to high level of natural acidity.

-• The finish tends towards bitterness.
-I often describe it as “bitter cherry”.
+• The finish tends to have a little bite of bitterness.
+I often describe it as “bitter cherry.”

-• Medium to medium-plus tannins, often assuaged with oak contact.
+• Medium to medium-plus tannins, often assisted with a bit of oak contact.

-• Sangiovese is often used to produce a “lighter” style red wine, and this approachability has made it a consumer favorite.
-Sangiovese makes a wonderful, spicy rosé, and stars in many an Italian rosato.
+• Sangiovese can be used to produce a lighter style of red wine, and this approachability has made it a consumer favorite.
+Sangiovese also makes a wonderful, spicy rosé, and stars in many an Italian rosato.

 Typical Aromas of a Sangiovese Based Wine: